remarcmij/using-apis-qa-wk1/docs/5-promises-microtasks.md

 Note that the `.catch()` method calls in this (and the next) example are somewhere in the middle of the chain.
 This is not a common pattern, but it is used here to illustrate how a rejected promise is handled in the chain.
 In practice, you would typically add a `.catch()` method call at the end of the chain to handle any errors that may occur.

 Let's first try and run this example using the native `Promise` object.
-To do this, comment out the line that imports the `CustomPromise` class.
-The code should look like this:
+For this, we start off with the line that imports the `CustomPromise` class commented out, like this:

 ```javascript
 // import { CustomPromise as Promise } from './custom/promise.js';